barddes/terraform-output-parser/README.md

 ## Why?
 Sometimes I use Terraform to deploy helm releases, using the [Helm Provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) for Terraform.

-Althought it works fine, it still have some room for improvement (ex: [this issue](https://github.com/hashicorp/terraform-provider-helm/issues/1121)).
+Although it works fine, it still have some room for improvement (ex: [this issue](https://github.com/hashicorp/terraform-provider-helm/issues/1121)).

 Thinking about this specific issue and tired of spamming my console with a bunch of lines because of it, I wrote this simple wrapper that parses my output giving me fewer lines and better diffs.
 It detects `helm_release` blocks and: